How to Prepare for a Face-Lift

 - You have abnormal discharge, including pus, from any surgical wound.

-- You feel extreme pain or tenderness.
+- You feel extreme pain, tenderness, swelling or reddening of the area.

 - The stitches come out before you're due to have them removed.